Jacknrjkek/Cafe-Menu/README.md

 # Cafe-Menu

-Learn Basic CSS by Building a Cafe Menu
+freeCodeCamp - Learn Basic CSS by Building a Cafe Menu

 CSS tells the browser how to display your webpage.
 You can use CSS to set the color, font, size, and other aspects of HTML elements.